 Who Is Donna Farhi

 Donna Farhi is a renowned yoga instructor and the author of five books on yoga.
+A few of these books include Yoga Mind, Body & Spirit and Bringing Yoga to Life.
 She has been practicing yoga for 40 years and began her teaching career in 1982.
 She is considered a “teacher of teachers” and runs a practice to train future yoga instructors.